ably77/gehc-gateway-poc-runbook/README.md

 EOF
 ```

-Finally, you need to update the httpbin `RouteTable` to use this `AuthConfig`:
+Finally, you need to update the httpbin `RouteTable` to use this `WAFPolicy`:

 ```bash
 kubectl --context ${MGMT} apply -f - <<EOF